 Alisa Bank Plc complies with EU legislation, especially the Market Abuse Regulation (MAR), Finnish legislation, Nasdaq Helsinki Ltd’s Guidelines for Insiders, and other relevant regulations and guidelines.
 These have been supplemented by the company's own insider guidelines approved by the Board of Directors.
 The company’s insider administration monitors compliance with the rules.

 The persons defined in the insider guidelines shall comply with the restrictions that apply to them regarding the use of insider information and trading.
 Such persons may not trade in financial instruments issued by the company for 30 days before the publication of an interim report or the financial statements bulletin (closed period).
-In addition to the above-mentioned persons, the company's employees participating in the preparation of the financial statements and interim reports are subject to the closed period before the publishing of the financial statements and interim reports.
-During this period they may not trade in financial instruments issued by Alisa Bank.

 Managers and their announcements

-In accordance with the company's insider guidelines, both managers and their related parties must report all transactions related to the company's financial instruments within two working days of their payment.
+Both managers and their related parties must report all transactions related to the company's financial instruments within two working days of their payment.
 The company reports transactions of the management and their related parties with stock exchange releases.